Saint James, Barbados: Education

 St. James is the home of five primary and two secondary schools.
 Secondary school are the Queen's College in Husbands and the Fredrick Smith Secondary School in Holetown.

 Primary schools are in Fitts Village (Good Shepherd Primary), Orange Hill (St. Silas Primary), Trents (St. James Primary), West Terrace (West Terrace Primary) and Weston (St. Albans Primary).

+Politics

+Saint James covers three geographical constituencies for the House of Assembly: